zhou0/RasMol/README.md

 Launch `rasmol_tcl` for the ttk UI.

 ## License
 Version based on 2.7.5.2.
 Distributed under GPL or RASLIC.
-See `doc/NOTICE.html` for details.